Submit FAQs Awards Usage Terms Contact

 </div>

-The real reason for this manual first step is to faciliate what comes next- the ability to customize exactly how the pagination links should look.
+The real reason for this manual first step is to facilitate what comes next- the ability to customize exactly how the pagination links should look.
 By inserting whatever HTML you wish inside the pagination DIV and using special "template" codes where you want a specific function to appear (ie: "back" button), you can custom tailor the pagination interface whichever way you like.
 Here are the "templates" supported by the script that you can embed inside your pagination DIV:

 Templates you can use within your pagination DIV